On Contradiction: Conclusion

 In the conclusion, Mao sums up all the points that were made in his essay.
 The law of contradictions is a fundamental basis for dialectical materialistic thought.
 Contradiction is present in all things and allows all objects to exist.
 Contradiction depends on other contradictions to exist and can transform itself into another contradiction.
 Contradictions are separated by superiority and can sometimes have antagonistic relationships with one another.
 Each contradiction is particular to certain objects and gives objects identity.
 Understanding all of Mao's points will give one an understanding of this dense topic of Marxist thought.

-Quotes

-"Man's knowledge of matter is knowledge of its forms of motion, because there is nothing in this world except matter in motion and this motion must assume certain forms."
+Influence

+On Contradiction, along with Mao's text On Practice, elevated Mao's reputation as a Marxist theoretician.
+It became a foundational text of Mao Zedong Thought.
+After Mao was celebrated in the Eastern Bloc following China's intervention in the Korean War, both texts became widely read in the USSR.

+In April 1960, Petroleum Minister Yu Qiuli stated that On Contradiction (along with On Practice) would be the ideological core of the campaign to develop the Daqing Oil Field in northeast China.
+Yu's efforts to mobilize workers in Daqing focused on ideological motivation rather than material incentives.
+The Ministry of the Petroleum Industry shipped thousands of copies of the texts by plane so that every Daqing oil worker would have copies and for work units to each set up their own study groups.
+The successful completion of Daqing despite harsh weather conditions and supply limitations became a model held up by the Communist Party as an example during subsequent industrialization campaigns.